 Some communities affected by the climate crisis may receive support in the form of voluntary relocation, but these interventions often target the household unit and do not include children and youth who exist outside of traditional household models.
 Independent children are often left out of national plans for relocation and are therefore further marginalized and more susceptible to a variety of risk factors.
-The displacement of children "resulting from environmental destruction or degradation, evictions or evacuations resulting from ... natural or human-induced disasters ... often take place without regard for existing human rights and humanitarian standards, including the right to adequate housing."47 The presence and unique needs of independent children should be considered within voluntary relocation programming to ensure that children are given equal opportunities to relocate and are not excluded solely based on their independence from traditional family models.
+The displacement of children "resulting from environmental destruction or degradation, evictions or evacuations resulting from ... natural or human-induced disasters ... often take place without regard for existing human rights and humanitarian standards, including the right to adequate housing."47 The presence and unique needs of independent children are given equal opportunities to relocate and are not excluded solely based on their independence from traditional family models.